ibexa/documentation-user/docs/personalization/recommendation_models.md

 ## Trigger model build

-Models on the Personalization server side are configured to build at some time intervals, for example, every 24-hours.
+Models on the Personalization server side are configured to build at intervals, for example, every 24-hours.
-For each model which requires computation (all [popularity](#popularity-models) and [collaborative models](#collaborative-models)), you can manually trigger model build after any modifications to the model's settings in the Back Office.
+For each model which requires computation (all [popularity](#popularity-models) and [collaborative models](#collaborative-models)), you can manually trigger build after any modifications to the model's settings in the Back Office.

 To do this, in the **Personalization** section go to **Models**.
 Click the edit icon next to the computation model, add necessary changes, and click the **Trigger model build** button.
 The model's status changes to `Build in progress`.
-After the successful build, the model gets `Active` status.
+After the successful build, status changes to `Active`.

 Model statuses:

-- **Active** - when model was successfully built
+- **Active** - model is successfully built
-- **Not active** - when model is added to the scenario, calculated and then removed from the scenario, or a new model which hasn’t been triggered or used yet
+- **Not active** - new model which hasn’t been triggered or used yet, or model that is added to the scenario, calculated and then removed from the scenario
 - **Build in progress** - model during the building process
 - **Failed** - there is no data to build the model or some error occured, building failed